sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coercion_and_categories.rst

       rational field is a homomorphism of euclidean domains::

           sage: QQ.coerce_map_from(ZZ).category_for()
-          Join of Category of euclidean domains and Category of metric spaces
+          Join of Category of euclidean domains and Category of infinite sets and Category of metric spaces

       .. end of output